 Where to Eat: Fried Carrot Cake (Clementi Town Centre), Song Zhou Luo Bo Gao (Bedok Interchange Food Centre)

 There’s no better way of discovering the best hawker food in Singapore than hitting the streets and exploring.
-Book the KKday hawker food tour to taste the best eats on the island, including the cheapest Michelin 1 star chicken rice in the world!
+Check out other food experiences in Singapore on KKday now to taste the best eats on the island like authentic street food through this exciting tour!

 *Featured image by Tang Yan Song on Shutterstock